Creating a Smarter Activity Log

 FlowTrack is a B2B SaaS platform used by mid-size companies to manage logistics operational tasks, compliance, risks and daily activity logs.

 To solve this, the company initiated a redesign of the Daily Activity Log experience to improve speed, accuracy, standardization, and manager oversight.
+Kido was brought in to lead this redesign and help streamline the end-to-end experience.

 Discovery & Research